ystk/debian-jinja2/docs/switching.rst

 .. highlight:: html+jinja

-If you have used a different template engine in the past and want to swtich to Jinja2 here is a small guide that shows the basic syntatic and semantic changes between some common, similar text template engines for Python.
+If you have used a different template engine in the past and want to switch to Jinja2 here is a small guide that shows the basic syntatic and semantic changes between some common, similar text template engines for Python.